• Skip to main content

 The Rt.
 Rev. Dr. Christopher Cocksworth

 Christopher Cocksworth has served as Bishop of Coventry since 2008.
-He read theology at the University of Manchester (UK), and after teaching in secondary education, he trained for ordination and pursued doctoral studies.
+He read theology at the University of Manchester, and after teaching in secondary education, he trained for ordination and pursued doctoral studies.
 Bp.
 Cocksworth has served in parochial and chaplaincy ministry and in theological education, latterly as Principal of Ridley Hall, Cambridge.
 He entered the House of Lords in 2013.
 Bp.
 Cocksworth has written a number of books and articles in the area of Christian theology and worship.

 The Most Rev. Gerald James Ian Ernest

 Ian Ernest is the Archbishop of Canterbury's Personal Representative to the Holy See and director of the Anglican Centre in Rome.
-He graduated from Madras University, India, with a B.A. in commerce in 1979, followed by a three-years course in theology at St. Paul’s Theological College, Mauritius, then pastoral studies at Westhill College, University of Birmingham.
+He graduated from Madras University, India, with a B.A. in commerce in 1979, followed by a three-year course in theology at St. Paul’s Theological College, Mauritius, then pastoral studies at Westhill College, University of Birmingham.
 Bp.
 Ian was ordained priest in June 1985 at St. James Cathedral, Port Louis, Mauritius.
-After serving as a rector and a missionary priest, he was consecrated as XV Bishop of Mauritius on June 24, 2001, and elected Archbishop of the Province of the Indian Ocean in 2006.
+After serving as a rector and a missionary priest, he was consecrated as 15th Bishop of Mauritius on June 24, 2001, and elected Archbishop of the Province of the Indian Ocean in 2006.

 Neva Rae Fox

 Neva Rae Fox has served the church on all levels as a communications professional.
-The recipient of numerous national and professional awards, including one with The Living Church magazine, Neva Rae is the principal of The Fox Group, a communications company offering multifaceted communications and media consulting.
-She currently serves as Provincial Coordinator for Province II and is active in her church and the Diocese of New Jersey along with various personal and philanthropic endeavors.
+The recipient of numerous national and professional awards, including one with The Living Church, Neva Rae is the principal of The Fox Group, a communications company offering multifaceted communications and media consulting.
+She serves as Provincial Coordinator for Province II and is active in her church and the Diocese of New Jersey, along with various personal and philanthropic endeavors.
 She has been elected to offices on all levels of the Episcopal Church and was named a Woman of Honor by the Diocese of New Jersey in 2015.
 She’s also a celebrity blogger for Lent Madness.

 The Rt.
 Rev. Daniel Gutiérrez

-Daniel Gutiérrez serves as the XVI Bishop of Pennsylvania.
+Daniel Gutiérrez serves as the 16th Bishop of Pennsylvania.
 A native of New Mexico, Bp.
 Gutiérrez comes from a family that settled there in the 1500s.
 Before his calling as bishop, Gutiérrez had a distinguished career in both the Episcopal Church and in public service in New Mexico.

 Bp.
-Gutiérrez currently serves as president of The Compass Rose Society, which supports the work of the Archbishop of Canterbury and the Anglican Communion throughout the world, and serves on the Church Growth and Planting Commission for the Anglican Communion.
+Gutiérrez serves as president of The Compass Rose Society, which supports the work of the Archbishop of Canterbury and the Anglican Communion throughout the world, and serves on the Church Growth and Planting Commission for the Anglican Communion.
 He is chair of the Board of Trustees for Episcopal Community Services, The Church Foundation, and the Widows Corporation.
-Aside from faith, Gutiérrez counts fatherhood as his most important role.
+Aside from faith, Gutiérrez counts being a parent as his most important role.
 It is a joy he shares with his wife of 32 years, Suzanne Fletcher Gutiérrez.

 Canon Carrie Boren Headington